python-jsonschema/jsonschema/docs/creating.rst

     :argument str version: a version for the new validator class

-    :argument jsonschema.TypeChecker type_checker: an instance
-        of :class:`TypeChecker`.
-If unprovided, the existing
-        :class:`TypeChecker` will be used.
+    :argument jsonschema.TypeChecker type_checker: a type checker.
+If unprovided, the existing :class:`jsonschema.TypeChecker` will be used.

     :returns: a new :class:`jsonschema.IValidator` class